wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 See the alerts in Kibana
 ------------------------

-Search Kibana for ``location:"vulnerability-detector" AND data.vulnerability.severity:"High"``, selecting some of the more helpful fields for viewing:
+Search Kibana for ``location:"vulnerability-detector" AND data.vulnerability.severity:"High"``, selecting some of the more helpful fields for viewing like below:

     +-----------------------------------------------------------------------------------------------+
     | .. thumbnail:: ../images/learning-wazuh/labs/vuln-found-list.png                              |